JuliPambhar/AndroidTVApp/README.md

 # Project Description

-Andorid Movie shows applicaiton using TMDB Api.
+Android Movie shows applications using TMDB API.

-A sample application for understanding Android TV specific features, especially Leanback support library.
+A sample application for understanding Android TV-specific features, especially the Leanback support library.
-Many of the implementation is based on Android TV sample application provided by AOSP, and androidtv-Leanback provided by Google.
+Many of the implementations are based on Android TV sample applications provided by AOSP, and androidtv-Leanback provided by Google.

 # Technologies & Architecture